AMANILI SINGS/ אמנילי שרה

 (*) Farber, Z.A (1981) Baby –Beschworungen, 34-35.Literature: Farber, Antophos,85(1990), 140-143.( needs correction)

-Each scene had a separate screen with black cutouts.
-The moving puppets were colored.
-I worked with a lamp attached to my waist to have free hands for the puppets.
+Each scene has a separate screen with black cutouts.
+The puppets that enter and exit the scene, are colored.
+I work with a lamp attached to my waist to have free hands for the puppets.

-Below: Yarden Erez who composed and played live the music for the show, and me.
+Below: Yarden Erez who composed music for the show and for the lullaby, plays live next to me.

 Festivals: